LewisRa/Machine-Learning-Deployments/Docker.md

  	apt-get install -y libffi-dev gcc && \
  	# for swagger
  	apt-get install -y curl && \
- 	# for postgres driver
+ 	# for postgres driver(only need this download when we are running our API container but not for tests)
- 	apt-get install -y libpq-dev
+> 	apt-get install -y libpq-dev

 RUN pip install -r /opt/app/requirements/requirements.txt ENV PYTHONPATH "${PYTHONPATH}:/opt/app/"